 Center Console Organization

-18. Plastic Labeled Pouches
+18. Put Items in Plastic Labeled Pouches

 My solution to end center console clutter: file-folded, labeled plastic zipper pouches.
 This system works so well in my carI

 I used my trusty Brother label maker to affix labels to both sides of the pouches.
 This enables both driver and passenger to find items quickly and easily.
 No more digging for a pen!

 19. Use Clear Acrylic Organizers for Small Items

 I love the way Michelle from Practical Perfection uses acrylic organizers in her center console to keep things tidy.
 It looks so nice!

 20. Try a Fabric Storage Caddy in Your Center Console

 Another great solution to organize your car center console: a fabric storage caddy!
 Since it’s flexible enough to fit different console dimensions, it can work for nearly any car, truck or SUV.

 This option features plenty of pockets for napkins and tissues, lotion, hand sanitizer, pens and pencils, first aid supplies, cosmetics and more.
 Need to clean it?
 Simply pull it out by the handle and give it a wash.